Amanieu/regalloc3/README.md

 # regalloc3

-### This crate is still a work-in-progress and is not yet ready for widespread use

 New register allocator implementation designed as a successor to [regalloc2].
 The design takes inspiration from many sources, including LLVM's greedy register allocator.